Qarik-Group/ultimate-guide-to-uaa-examples/ruby/omniauth-resource-server/README.md

-# Scope access to API
+# Applications filter results from UAA user scopes

 First, add `uaa-deployment` into the `$PATH` and setup `$UAA_URL`/`$UAA_CA_CERT`: